The Plot to Kill Stalin: Plot

 Sergei Shtemenko, Chief of Staff of the Soviet armed forces, is informed of the plot against Stalin and vows to assist Stalin in crushing the plot.
 When Shtemenko informs the other members of the Soviet general staff, Marshall Vasily Sokolovsky reminds Shtemenko of Stalin's purges against the Red Army and insists that the military must remain neutral and not interfere.

 Stalin continues to receive reports on the plot and predicts infighting over who will succeed him.
 The production then cuts to Beria and Nikita Khrushchev plotting with each other to become joint leaders instead of letting Malenkov take over.

 On March 1, 1953, Stalin invites Malenkov, Krushchev, Molotov and Beria to a meeting.
 Stalin says that he wishes to discuss his succession.
 After toying with the men, Stalin angrily confronts them with his knowledge of their plot.
 In the midst of the exchange, Stalin collapses on the floor from a stroke.
 Poskrebyshev enters to render assistance, but Krushchev refuses to allow any aid to be given to Stalin and throws his support to Malenkov as Stalin's successor.

 After leaving Stalin on the floor overnight, Malenkov escorts a doctor to see Stalin.
 Malenkov assures the doctor that, if Stalin dies, it is understood that Stalin was an old man and that no harm will befall the doctor.
 The doctor realizes that Malenkov and the others do not want Stalin to live and that his own life is in danger.
 Stalin finally dies, and as the plotters gather to view Stalin's body, Beria's troops surround the city, and the plotters plot against each other.

 Cast

-The following actors received screen credit for their performances:
+Cliff Robertson hosted the broadcast, in which the following actors received screen credit for their performances.